Sdcrouse/recipe-rolodex/NOTES.md

 end
 **End of old comments and code from the "get '/recipes/:id'" route**

+**Old notes from the "post '/recipes'" route:**
+  I decided against having a bunch of nested "if" statements, due to the calls to #redirect exiting the route anyway.
+  Later on, I may want to convert blank values to nil with #presence.
+**End of "post '/recipes'" route notes**

 **Flash messages:**
   flash[:error] = "You must be logged in to view the recipes." flash[:error] = "Sorry, chef!
 You must be logged in before you can create a new recipe."